bananabenana/Klebsiella-pneumoniae-patient-outcomes-ML/README.md

 ```

 #### Run patient predictions using the 30-Minute-Clinical models
-1. Fill appropriate columns in: `Models/30-Minute-Clinical/new_patients.tsv`
+1. Fill appropriate columns in: `Models/30-Minute-Clinical/new_patients.tsv`.
+Leave any missing data as a blank cell
 2. Run the following:
 ```bash
 # Change to directory